 This project is presented in partial fulfillment of the requirements for the degree Masters of Science in Environmental Biology at Regis University.
 Chapter 1 is a literature review that discusses the management implications of designing bird habitat on anthropogenic structures.
 Chapter 2 is a grant proposal to explore niche dominance by anthropophilic bird species in Denver, CO.
 Chapter 3 is a journal manuscript discussing how musth impacts captive bull Asian elephant (Elephas maximus) behavior at Denver Zoo.
 Finally, Chapter 4 is a stakeholder analysis for Northern Bobwhite recovery at Bridgestone-Firestone Centennial Wilderness Area, White County, Tennessee.

 Date of Award

 Colorado (state); Denver (county); Denver (inhabited place)

 © Samantha Ortega

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Ortega, Samantha, "MS ENVIRONMENTAL BIOLOGY CAPSTONE PROJECT" (2022).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 1040.